-Retinoblastoma may metastasize via direct spread into the orbit, along the optic nerve into the brain, or into the subarachnoid space resulting in leptomeningeal metastases.
-It can also haematogenously metastasize preferentially to the bone, bone marrow and liver.
-Rarely it will spread to regional lymph nodes 9.
+Retinoblastoma may metastasize via direct spread into the orbit, along the optic nerve into the brain, or the subarachnoid space resulting in leptomeningeal metastases.
+It can also hematogenously metastasize preferentially to the bone, bone marrow and liver.
+Rarely, it will spread to regional lymph nodes 9.

 Macroscopic and funduscopic examination reveals a white elevated mass with fine surface vessels 4.

-CT demonstrates a contrast-enhancing retrolental mass that is usually calcified.
+However, when a CT study is performed for any other indication, it may demonstrate a contrast-enhancing retrolental mass that is usually calcified.
 A dense vitreous due to hemorrhage is also common.

 MRI is the modality of choice for pre-treatment staging on retinoblastoma (see retinoblastoma staging) 4.

-- T1: intermediate signal intensity, hyperintense c.f. vitreous 4-5
+- T1: intermediate signal intensity, hyperintense compared to the vitreous 4,5

 T1 C+ (Gd)